SiLab-Bonn/Embedded-System-Lab/docs/source/gpio-tutorial.rst

   gpclr0  = (uint32_t*)((void *)gpio_virt_addr_ptr + GPIO_CLR0);
   gplev0  = (uint32_t*)((void *)gpio_virt_addr_ptr + GPIO_LEV0);

 Finally, the GPIO mode is set for a given pin which then can be used for output (or input) operations.
-The register configuration is shown explicitly here while the main loop in `GPIO.c`` uses function calls:
+The register configuration is shown explicitly here while the main loop in `gpio.c`` uses function calls:

 .. code-block:: c